Google offers New Yorker training for technology careers | ExBulletin

 Also available to community college students.

-And for those who want to work directly with Google, they are looking for 100 apprentices, most of them here in New York.
+And for those who want to work directly with Google, they are looking for 100 apprentices.
+Most of them are in New York.

 There is an application procedure, but the selected person has paid training and employment.